litanli/configs/keybinds/README.md

 # Keybinds
 We map CapsLock + ijkl to arrow keys, including enabling cmd and opt modifiers.
-Plus, support text highlighting with the shift key plus any combinations above.
+This allows home-row typing without moving your right hand to use the arrow keys.
+Plus, we support text highlighting with the shift key plus any combinations above.
 We use the [Karabiner-Elements](https://karabiner-elements.pqrs.org/) keybind customizer for MacOS and [AutoHotkey](https://www.autohotkey.com/) for Windows.
-This allows home-row typing without moving my right hand to use arrow keys.

 ## Karabiner Elements
 ### Complex Modifications JSON files
 Add the included JSON files' contents to Karabiner-Elements' Complex Modifications tab. <br>
 CapsLock + ijkl : arrow keys <br>
 Cmd + ijkl : Jump to top, end of line, EOF, beginning of line <br>
 Opt + jl : Jump to beginning of word, end of word <br>